Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/AzureActiveDirectory.md

 ---
 # Azure Active Directory V2 PowerShell Public Preview module
 ## Description
-The Azure Active Directory version 2 PowerShell Public Preview module can be downloaded and installed from the PowerShell Gallery, www.powershellgallery.com.
+The Azure Active Directory version 2 PowerShell Public Preview module can be installed from the PowerShell Gallery, www.powershellgallery.com.
 The gallery uses the PowerShellGet module.
 The PowerShellGet module requires PowerShell 3.0 or newer and requires one of the following operating systems:

 Windows 10
 Windows 8.1 Pro